Ketel Marte Player Props: Diamondbacks vs. Padres

-On Saturday, Ketel Marte (.324 batting average in his past 10 games, with two doubles, a triple, a home run, two walks and four RBI) and the Arizona Diamondbacks face the San Diego Padres, whose starting pitcher will be Joe Musgrove.
-First pitch is at 8:10 PM ET.
+After going 1-for-4 in his last game, Ketel Marte and the Arizona Diamondbacks face the San Diego Padres (who will hand the ball to Yu Darvish) at 4:10 PM ET on Sunday.

-He strung together three hits (going 3-for-5 with a double and two RBI) in his most recent appearance against the Padres.
+He had a one-hit showing in his most recent game (1-for-4) against the Padres.

 Ketel Marte Game Info & Props vs. the Padres